Why are stimulants dangerous?

 Other serious consequences:

-- Premature death due to negative health consequences, accidental injury, or accidental overdose
+- Premature death due to health problems or accidental injuries

 - Repeat infections (including skin sores from intense scratching)